 Oxygen absorbers are more effective at removing oxygen than vacuum packaging.

 Air is roughly 21 percent oxygen and 79 percent nitrogen and other gasses.
 The oxygen absorber packets remove only the oxygen.
 The remaining air is mostly nitrogen which does not allow for the growth of insects.
-Use only with products which are low in moisture (10 percent or less) and low in oil content.
+Use only with products that are low in moisture (10 percent or less) and low in oil content.
 Remember botulism poisoning may result from storing products high in moisture in a low oxygen environment.

-Use oxygen absorbers in containers which provide sufficient moisture and oxygen barrier such as; #10 cans with seamed lids, foil pouches, PETE bottles with airtight, screw-on lids, and glass canning jars with metal lids which have gaskets.
+Use oxygen absorbers in containers that provide sufficient moisture and oxygen barrier such as; #10 cans with seamed lids, foil pouches, PETE bottles with airtight, screw-on lids, and glass canning jars with metal lids which have gaskets.

 Putting It All Together